niftools/blender_niftools_addon/docs/development/design/workflow.rst

 The 2.6.x series is designated as purely experimental.

-Once enough features have and pass their regression test---i.e. as soon as the new plugin can be considered en par with the old scripts---the code will be refactored and cleaned up, possibly moving some bits out to seperate addons (hull script, morph copy, etc.).
+Once enough features have and pass their regression test---i.e. as soon as the new plugin can be considered on par with the old scripts---the code will be refactored and cleaned up, possibly moving some bits out to separate addons (hull script, morph copy, etc.).
 The refactor is reserved for the 3.x.x series.

 Generate Documentation